jamulussoftware/jamuluswebsite/wiki/en/Unregistered-Servers.md

 ### Getting the external IP

-To allow others to connect to your Server from the internet, get your external (WAN) IP address e.g. by [using Google](https://www.google.com/search?q=what+is+my+ip) and give it to them.
+To allow others to connect to your Server from the internet, give them your public internet IP address.
+You can learn your current address [using Google](https://www.google.com/search?q=what+is+my+ip).
 You should connect yourself using the local network address of the computer the Server is running on.
 If you are running a Client on the same computer as your Server, the address is `localhost` or `127.0.0.1`.